Proposals on the Ballot in New York City in the 2024 General Election

 CONS

-• This proposal does not need to be in the Charter as this position already exists in the current
+• This proposal does not need to be in the Charter as this position already exists in the current administration.

 • By codifying the position, it would impede future mayors from making decisions on roles in city government that meet their administrations’ needs.